30 Employee Appreciation Ideas

 When you think of a breakroom, you might think of a dingy, grey room with nothing but a microwave, table, and chairs.
 But now, more and more businesses are creating spaces that inspire creativity, rest, and recharging.

 When you reward the competition, it shows your appreciation for hard work and determination.
 For example, if your business is a team of event staff, you could run a competition for the person who hands out the most swag.
-Whatever the competition, it should be a positive experience and not a negative one.
+Whatever the competition, it should be a positive experience, not a negative one.

 Frequent catchups with your staff are a great way to show employee appreciation.
 There doesn’t have to be something specific to talk about for them to be effective.

-Building in employee appreciation ideas is an ongoing effort.
+Building employee appreciation ideas is an ongoing effort.
 It won’t happen in one day, and the activities or rewards shouldn’t be random.

 Overall, employee appreciation should be an integral part of your company culture.
 Your staff are an essential asset to the business, and a little show of appreciation can go a long way and help prevent employee turnover.